 Limitations and Future Research Directions

-A possible limitation to this study was that no content balancing or item exposure control was implemented.
-In practice, these constraints are often imposed in some testing programs to ensure content coverage and test security, but in contrast to item,-by-item CAT these are usually integrated into the module design stages in MSTs.
+A possible limitation to this study was that no content balancing or item exposure control beyond that which is inherent in the form of MSTs was implemented our simulations or manipulated.
+In practice, these additional constraints are often imposed in some testing programs to ensure content coverage and test security, but in contrast to item-by-item CAT these are usually integrated into the module design stages in MSTs.
 Nevertheless, future research can assess the impact of these practical constraints on the functioning of MSTs.
 In addition, the θ anchors in the last two stages of the 1-3-3 design used in this study were limited to (1, 0, 1).
 Future studies can examine whether using a wider set of θ anchors e.g. (2, 0, 2) in the last stage can overcome the poor estimation in the extreme θ ranges and/or reduce the number of routing errors or their effects on measurement precision.
 Future research should also investigate alternative MST designs beyond the specific 1-3-3 and 1-3-4 designs used here.
 In addition, the results of this study are dependent on the routing rule used, in this case identify the module that provided maximum information at the simulee’s θ estimate at the routing juncture.
 Other routing rules are possible (e.g., Weissman, 2014) and should be investigated in future studies.

 Conclusions